Bwc9876/git-from-scratch/index.typ

 Let's consider an object that's hashed into:\
 #acc1[9a]#acc2[143d55e1bf0e61c61def985dade29d8ed53d85]

-That hash is split up:
+That hash is split up...

 - #acc1[9a] becomes the name of a folder in `.git/objects/`
 - #acc2[143d55e...] becomes a file in that